federicomarulli/CosmoBolognaLib/README.md

 V4.22 minor bugs fixed in some python examples

 V5.0 classes for statistical analyses substantially improved; new estimators for the three-point correlation function

+V5.1 classes for modelling improved; bugs fixed; tools for void analysis updated

+V5.2 new notebook and example codes for cosmic void analyses; makefile updated to have Python 3.x-compatible CosmoBolognaLib modules

+V5.3 new functions to model number counts, redshift-space distortions and three-point correlation function